Geosciences, Pollution Prevention and Treatment

 • QSE (Quality, Safety, Environment); HSE (Health, Safety, Environment)

-The follow-up also shows the career progression of some students who, hired at technician level, move on to engineer-level positions after a few years (e.g.: department/project manager on internal evolution).
-Small classes of 15 to 20 students a year ensure that we are in tune with the regional and national job market.
+The follow-up also shows the career progression of certain individuals who, hired at the technician level, move up to engineering positions after a few years (e.g., department/project manager through internal promotion).
+Small classes of 15 to 20 students per year ensure that we remain in tune with the regional and national job market.

 Read more